hexdocom/lemonai/README.md

 </a>

 ### function and characteristic
-The world's first full-stack open-source AI Agentic framework with comprehensive capabilities
+The world's first Full-stack Open-source Self Evolving General AI Agent framework with comprehensive capabilities
 #### Multi: Infinite possibilities
 Universal AI Agent capabilities supporting unlimited task scenarios, including:
 - Deep search & research reports
 - Code generation & data analysis
 - Content creation & document processing
 Supports experience repository for self-learning and extending enterprise-specific customizations.

+#### Self-Evolving
+Make a personal memory for every conversation.
+Which make the Agent be more clever more used.

+#### AI Agent HTML Editor
+You could click the HTML element and change it by AI Agent.
+No need to re-generate all the HTML files every time.
+Change it over and over again until satisfied.

 **Deployment options:** Open source code, Container, Client application, Online subscription - compatible with cloud/local/all-in-one systems